PoseCoach: A Customizable Analysis and Visualization System for Video-based Running Coaching: User Evaluations

-The main purpose of the user study is to evaluate the improvement of {\em VCoach} in {promoting novices' perception of running} pose differences over existing methods (see \textbf{Baselines}).
+The main purpose of the user study is to evaluate the improvement of {\em PoseCoach} in {promoting novices' perception of running} pose differences over existing methods (see \textbf{Baselines}).
 It also evaluates the effectiveness of other components (e.g., viewpoint navigation and summarization of feedback) in assisting novices' perceptions of running pose improvements.

-\paragraph{\textbf{Apparatus}} {\em VCoach} was implemented with PyQt5 on a PC running Win10 (Intel x64 i5 CPU@3.00GHz, 8.00GB RAM).
+\para{Apparatus.} {We implemented} \emph{PoseCoach} with Python 3.6 on a PC running Win10 (Intel x64 i5 CPU@3.00GHz, 8.00GB RAM).
+The user interface was implemented with the PyQt5 framework.
 Due to the current local COVID-19 regulation, the user study was conducted via {\em Zoom} with remote screen control.

-\paragraph{\textbf{Baselines}} The baseline methods are visualizations of pose differences via juxtaposition and superposition, as shown in~\autoref{fig:baselines}.
+\para{Baselines.} The baseline methods are visualizations of pose differences via juxtaposition and superposition, as shown in~\autoref{fig:baselines}.
 We implement the baselines as follows.
 For juxtaposition, we used the setup in~\cite{CoachesEye:2011:CE} and put two running poses side-by-side.
 To facilitate the preview, the two poses are cropped with subjects' bounding boxes in videos, and the two videos are temporally synchronized using joint rotations.
 For superposition, we adopted the method in~\cite{clarke:2020:ReactV}.
-Since~\cite{clarke:2020:ReactV} is based on Kinect, we transformed the 3D pose in a temporally correspondent exemplar frame and aligned it to the pose in the sample video frame at the body center, such that the temporally synchronized exemplar pose is overlaid on the sample video frame for comparison.
+Since~\cite{clarke:2020:ReactV} is based on Kinect, we transformed the 3D pose in a temporally correspondent reference video frame and aligned it to the pose in the user video frame at the body center, such that the temporally synchronized reference pose is overlaid on the user video frame for comparison.

-\paragraph{\textbf{Participants}} 12 members from a local university were invited to participate in the user study (a1$\sim$a12, aged 23$\sim$32, 3 female).
+\para{Participants.} 12 members from a local university were invited to participate in the user study (a1$\sim$a12, aged 23$\sim$32, 3 female).
 Except for a1 and a7, all the other participants practise running more than once a week, but do not have access to professional coaches. a12 stated that he was once curious about the correctness of his running poses and searched for mobile apps providing running pose checking functions but could not find a suitable one. a2 focused on foot landing during running to avoid injuries; a6 used body senses after running as feedback. a3, a10 and a11 said that they used mirrors during fitness workout, but obtained no feedback on pose correctness during running.